- Students and recruitment

 Dogs can accidentally ingest this parasite when they eat or drink slugs, snails, frogs or their slime trails.
-This can be drinking from puddles, eating grass or rummaging in the undergrowth.
+This can occur when drinking puddles, eating grass or rummaging in the undergrowth.

 Clinical signs that lungworm can cause include: